 - Immunological mechanisms that promote local inflammatory injury in kidney during Lupus Nephritis (LN).

 We have identified a previously undescribed population of dendritic cells in LN patient kidneys with unique immunological markers, termed inflammatory dendritic cells (infDC).
-The infDC are abundant in LN kidney compared to healthy control and interact with intrarenal T cells, insinuating their probable role in the pathogenesis of kidney injury during LN flare.
-We are now understanding the adaptive immune functions of infDC.
-This study is fundamental to understanding the key immune cell populations that drives intrarenal inflammation and advance our knowledge of disease pathogenesis, ultimately informing the development of new therapeutics for LN management.
+The infDC are abundant in LN kidney compared to healthy control and interact with intrarenal T cells, suggesting their probable role in the pathogenesis of kidney injury during LN flare.
+We are now studying the functions of these infDC.
+This study is fundamental to understanding these key cell populations that appear to drive intrarenal inflammation and advance our knowledge of disease pathogenesis, ultimately informing the development of new therapeutics for LN management.

 - Innate immune functions of liver sinusoidal endothelial cells (LSEC) and their role in autoimmunity and infectious diseases as listed below.

-- Our previous findings show that in liver, LSEC are the major immune cells that clear circulating endotoxin/lipopolysaccharide (LPS) and HDL facilitates clearance.
-Follow up of previous work, we are involved in identifying the receptor in LSEC and molecular mechanisms involved in eliminating LPS, and how this receptor mediated clearance of LPS controls systemic inflammation during endotoxin associated diseases such as Sepsis.
+- Our lab has shown that in liver, LSEC are the major immune cells that clear circulating endotoxin/lipopolysaccharide (LPS); and HDL facilitates clearance.
+Follow up of previous work, we are involved in identifying the receptor in LSEC and molecular mechanisms involved in eliminating LPS.
+We are specifically examining how this receptor mediated clearance of LPS controls systemic inflammation during endotoxin associated diseases such as Sepsis.

-- We have made significant contributions to virology by demonstrating recently that neutralizing Abs suppress HIV infection by accelerating viral clearance from blood circulation by FcγRIIb in LSEC.
-This study is central to understanding how HIV vaccine elicited antibodies function in vivo through FcγR and enhance the efficacy of HIV immunotherapy.
+- We have recently made significant contributions in the field of virology by demonstrating that neutralizing Abs suppress HIV infection by accelerating viral clearance from blood circulation by FcγRIIb in LSEC.
+This study is central to understanding how HIV vaccine elicited antibodies function in vivo through FcγR and has the potential to enhance the efficacy of HIV immunotherapy.

-- We have demonstrated earlier that antibody opsonized autoantigens, which functions as small immune complexes, are eliminated via FcγRIIb in LSEC, thereby minimizing their deposition in end organs like kidney and controlling the manifestation of inflammatory autoimmune diseases such as glomerulonephritis.
+- We have demonstrated earlier that antibody opsonized autoantigens, which functions as small immune complexes, are eliminated via FcγRIIb in LSEC.
+This phenomena minimizes deposition of these small immune complexes in end organs like kidney, thereby, reducing the manifestation of inflammatory autoimmune diseases such as glomerulonephritis.